alexeilebedev/openacr/txt/intro.md

     dmmeta.field  field:test.Project.project      arg:algo.Smallstr50  reftype:Val
     EOF

 If your head is not at least a little bit exploding when you see the line:

     dmmeta.field  field:dmmeta.Field.reftype      arg:dmmeta.Reftype  reftype:Pkey

-Or the line

-    dmmeta.field  field:dmmeta.Field.field        arg:algo.Smallstr50  reftype:Val

 Then you need to read the above text again.
 All of our moves so far have been forced.
 We are simply adding descriptions of things as they pop up.

+We are almost done.
+All that remains is adding a description of the constraint for substrings of fields.
+For instance, a substring of the field's primary key must refer to a valid ctype, and similarly a substring of ctype's primary key must refer to a namespace.
+For this, we will add some records describing the substrings, and place them all into the appropriate ssimfiles:

+    dmmeta.ctype  ctype:dmmeta.Substr  comment:"Computed field"
+      dmmeta.field  field:dmmeta.Substr.field     arg:dmmeta.Field    reftype:Pkey  dflt:""  comment:""
+      dmmeta.field  field:dmmeta.Substr.expr      arg:algo.Smallstr50 reftype:Val   dflt:""  comment:""
+      dmmeta.field  field:dmmeta.Substr.srcfield  arg:dmmeta.Field    reftype:Pkey  dflt:""  comment:""

+    dmmeta.ssimfile  ssimfile:dmmeta.substr  ctype:dmmeta.Substr

+And now we can describe the fields which are implicitly contained in other fields:

+    dmmeta.field  field:dmmeta.Field.ctype  arg:dmmeta.Ctype  reftype:Pkey  dflt:""  comment:"enclosing structure"
+      dmmeta.substr  field:dmmeta.Field.ctype  expr:.RL  srcfield:dmmeta.Field.field

+    dmmeta.field  field:dmmeta.Ctype.ns  arg:dmmeta.Ns  reftype:Pkey  dflt:""  comment:"translates to c++ namespace"
+      dmmeta.substr  field:dmmeta.Ctype.ns  expr:.RL  srcfield:dmmeta.Ctype.ctype

+And place these records into their corresponding ctypes as well.
+The expression `.RL` means "scan for character . from the Right. then take everything to the Left of the found character".
+We will also allow expressions with any number of triples and any search characters, e.g. `/RR@LL` or `.LR.LR.LR`.
+We may want to describe additional substrings (such as field's name), but this should be sufficient to show the process of building up the concepts.

 ### Adding Tools

 At this point, it is clear what kinds of actions we are performing on these data sets.
-So we need to introduce some tools.
+Let's introduce some tools.

 First, we need a query tool that can fetch records of a given type, and then find all related records as a transitive closure over the Pkey references.
-Because the tool will be automatically cross-references all the tables in our system, we will call it `Auto Cross Reference` or `acr`.
-We will equip `acr` with options like `-check` so that it can find any broken Pkey references, and other options to make it useful.
+Because the tool automatically cross-references all the tables in our system, we will call it `Auto Cross Reference` or `acr`.
+We will equip `acr` with options like `-check` so that it can find any broken `Pkey` references, and other options to make it useful.
+We will describe all the command-line options as fields of the ctype `command.acr`.

+For shell command-line completion, we will write `acr_compl`, which will now be able to auto-complete both arguments to acr, and even queries, by reading appropriate ssim files.

 Second, we will need a tool that takes some command lines and prints shell scripts of the sort we used above, which we can then pipe through `sh` in order to make the edits.